doraqmon/doraqmon.github.io/about.md

 permalink: /about/
 ---

-Candidates for UBC MDS program
+Candidate for UBC MDS program

 ### More Information